 With its enormous size, impressive animal population (including plenty of big cats), and easy accessibility, it’s no surprise that Kruger National Park is one of the most popular places for a safari in the world!

-Kruger National Park is a must-see on any 2 week South Africa itinerary, and even though it is geographically separated from the rest of these destinations, it is absolutely worth the effort required to reach it.
+Kruger National Park is a must-see stop on any 2 week South Africa itinerary, and even though it is geographically separated from the rest of these places to visit in South Africa, it is absolutely worth the effort required to reach it.

 Top Things to Do in Kruger National Park